 The VIE and its subsidiaries are required to obtain clearance from the local counterpart of the People's Liberation Army Air Force for the flight routes for our AAVs.
 Subject to any difference in policies adopted by the local authorities, approval for airspace and flight plan is normally granted by the local flight control department of the military.
 The flight plan shall also be filed with the local public security department and the CAAC.
 As an example of the general observations above, on November 19, 2018, the CAAC issued the Flight Management Implementing Rule for UAVs in the Shenzhen Area (Interim), under which the South Military Zone Air Force is responsible for the piloting of UAVs within the municipal area of Shenzhen.
-An enterprise or individual who seeks a flight task approval shall file the application with the flight control department of the South Military Zone Air Force is responsible for the piloting of UAVs within the CAAC and the public security department, may grant its approval two days prior to the flight.
-After such approval and except for certain flights of mini-UAV with an empty weight of less than 0.25 kilogram, subject to certain other conditions, or small-UAV with an empty weight of less than 4 kilograms, subject to certain other conditions, or small-UAV with an empty weight of less than 4 kilograms, subject to ertain other conditions, a flight plan must be submitted via a designated reporting platform no later than 3:00 pm on the day prior to the flight and the flight control department of the South Military Zone Air Force will respond no later than 9:00 pm on the same day of filing and will distribute the relevant information to the public security department and the CAAC.
+An enterprise or individual who seeks a flight task approval shall file the application with the flight control department of the South Military Zone Air Force five days prior to such flight.
+The flight control department of the South Military Zone Air Force, after consulting the CAAC and the public security department, may grant its approval two days prior to the flight.
+After such approval and except for certain flights of mini-UAV with an empty weight of less than 0.25 kilogram, subject to certain other conditions, or small-UAV with an empty weight of less than 4 kilograms, subject to certain other conditions, a flight plan must be submitted via a designated reporting platform no later than 3:00 pm on the day prior to the flight and the flight control department of the South Military Zone Air Force will respond no later than 9:00 pm on the same day of filing and will distribute the relevant information to the public security department and the CAAC.
 In addition, with the approval of Hainan Provincial Government, Hainan Administrative Rule for Civil UAVs (Interim) was promulgated in April 2020.
-Generally, for the flights of our AAVs, we, the VIE and its subsidiaries have established prior communications with the local flight control department, the public
+Generally, for the flights of our AAVs, we, the VIE and its subsidiaries have established prior communications with the local flight control department, the public security authority and the